 We also have supplemental benefit plans covering certain executive officers and a non-qualified deferred compensation plan covering members of the Board of Directors and certain key employees.
-As of October 31, 2017 and 2016, our liability under the supplemental benefit plan was approximately \$3.4 million and \$2.7 million, respectively, and our liability under the deferred compensation plan was approximately \$4.0 million and \$3.5 million, respectively.
-As of October 31, 2017 and 2016, the current portion of these liabilities was recorded under the caption "Accrued Liabilities," and the long-term portion was included under the caption "Other Liabilities" in the accompanying balance sheets.
+Our liability under the supplemental benefit plan was approximately \$3.4 million as of October 31, 2018 and 2017, and our liability under the deferred compensation plan was approximately \$3.5 million and \$4.0 million, respectively.
+As of October 31, 2018 and 2017, the current portion of these liabilities was recorded under the caption "Accrued Liabilities," and the long-term portion was included under the caption "Other Liabilities" in the accompanying balance sheets.